-Type of Sarcoma: Malignant Peripheral Nerve Sheath Tumors
+Type of Sarcoma: Malignant Peripheral Nerve Sheath Tumor

 To regain strength of her hand, Annette began creating bracelets.
 They are beautiful and filled with love.
 Being the amazing, kind, selfless, thoughtful and strong woman that she is, Annette had a brilliant idea.
 Each bracelet would have one yellow bead – for sarcoma.
 When people see someone wearing the bracelet and notice the single yellow bead, it presents an opportunity to share about sarcoma cancer.
-Annette began selling her bracelets this Spring and has already raised $225, which she is donating to The Rein in Sarcoma Foundation!
-Her bracelets were sold at the Kick off meeting, and will be sold at the Party in the Park on July 24th!
+Annette began selling her bracelets Spring 2017, donating the proceeds to RIS!
+Look for her bracelets at RIS events.

-For last year’s Party in the Park, Annette was one of the top sellers of raffle tickets!
-At $5 a piece, Annette sold about 300 tickets; That’s about $1,500!!
-Earlier this year, for her 50th birthday, she asked for donations to Rein in Sarcoma and other foundations that have supported her, in lieu of presents.
+As a co-chair for the 2016 Party in the Park raffle, Annette sold about 300 tickets; That’s about $1,500!
+For her 50th birthday, she asked for donations to Rein in Sarcoma and other foundations that have supported her, in lieu of presents.
 She called it “50 bucks cause cancer SUCKS.”
 Her efforts were very successful and inspiring.